MSc Medical Imaging

 - Critically evaluate relevant published work, demonstrating an understanding of the underpinning principles of statistics, project design and data analysis;

-As an MSc student, you undertake a research project in the field of Medical Imaging.
-New research topics are available each year and include projects in MRI, Ultrasound, X-ray and their clinical application.
+As an MSc student, you'll undertake a research project in the field of medical imaging.
+New research topics are available each year and typically include projects in MRI, Ultrasound, X-ray and their clinical application.
 You'll be asked to state your preferred research project.
 Before projects are allocated, you are encouraged to meet potential supervisors and discuss the research work.